-Like other forms of debt, back taxes can create a significant financial burden.
-Filing bankruptcy can be an effective way to obtain tax debt relief.
-At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, our lawyers offer a free initial consultation to explain whether your Internal Revenue Service (IRS) or Florida state tax debts can be discharged by filing bankruptcy.
+Tax debt can result in a nearly insurmountable financial obstacle for individual tax filers, families and businesses alike.
+Fortunately, filing for bankruptcy is an efficient and effective way to achieve a fresh start and get the IRS off your case.
+At the Law Office of Paul L. Urich, P.A., in Orlando, Florida, I offer a free initial consultation to explain whether your federal or state tax debts can be discharged by filing bankruptcy.

-Since 1998, attorney Paul Urich has helped thousands of people find relief from debt, including tax debts.
-Our firm is built on his experience and we are ready to help you explore every option for obtaining debt relief.
-To arrange your free consultation to discuss how to discharge tax debt, call 407-663-5657 or contact our Orlando law firm online.
+Since 1998, I have helped thousands of people find relief from debt, including tax debts.
+My firm is ready to help you explore every option for obtaining debt relief.
+To arrange your free consultation to discuss how to discharge tax debt, call 407-915-0842 or contact my Orlando law firm online.

-- The tax debt is at least three years old
+- The debt must be at least three years old.

-- You were not involved in any tax evasion or tax fraud
+- Filer has not been implicated in tax evasion or tax fraud.

-What If My Tax Debt Is Not Dischargeable?
+What If Your Tax Debt Is Not Dischargeable?

-If your taxes cannot be completely discharged, we may be able to provide relief by creating a tax payment plan that will allow you to repay the taxes at a lower interest rate than the IRS would otherwise charge.
-We may also be able to get your IRS penalties reduced.
+If your taxes cannot be completely discharged, I may be able to provide relief by creating a tax payment plan that will allow you to repay the taxes at a lower interest rate than the IRS would otherwise charge.
+I may also be able to get your IRS penalties reduced.
 Filing bankruptcy can also stop a foreclosure action by the IRS to collect back taxes.

 Contact a Kissimmee Lawyer For Advice On Discharging Tax Debt